 No more than one paper per registration will be published in the Conference Proceedings.
 An extra fee must be paid for publication of additional papers, with a maximum of one additional paper per registration.

-Full and short papers, including symposium doctoral papers, will be submitted for inclusion/indexing into IEEE XPlore, ISI, SCOPUS, EI-Compendex, INSPEC and Google Scholar.
+Full and short papers, including symposium doctoral papers, will be submitted for inclusion/indexing into IEEE XPlore, WoS, SCOPUS, EI-Compendex, INSPEC and Google Scholar.

 The best articles will be selected for publication in the following journals and books: